-OK, so if like me, you watched with intrigue the recent BBC one documentary; "The Truth About....The Menopause", you might be feeling curious about the many apparent potential symptoms you might one day (or currently) experience, and how to reduce the severity of those symptoms if at all possible.
-If you missed it, I really recommend catching up.
-In it, Mariella Frostrup provides an open and honest account of her own experiences, and speaks with scientists who are working towards uncovering the cause of hot flushes and developing a brand new drug to treat them.
-She also learns about a procedure that is being pioneered as potentially being able to reverse the menopause; finds out if taking hormone replacement therapy is dangerous, and even speaks with experts on the topic of male menopause.
+An interesting BBC documentary aired in 2018 called; "The Truth About....The Menopause".
+In it, Mariella Frostrup provides an open and honest account of her own experiences, and speaks with scientists who are working towards uncovering the cause of hot flushes as well as developing a potential new drug to treat them.
+She also learns about a procedure that is being pioneered as being able to reverse the menopause; finds out if taking hormone replacement therapy is dangerous, and even speaks with experts on the topic of male menopause.
 Here's a link to it if you'd like to catch it.

 So What Is the Menopause?